 Cryptocurrency: On the second level transactions occur, and DGB comes into play.

 Applications: Finally, the third level represents a secondary chain.
+If we compare the whole structure to the Internet, the first layer would be individual machines, the second — TCP/IP, and the third — HTTP.
 The main structure of this level is DigiAssets.

-DigiByte is unique in that regard since it uses five different mining algorithms at once, weighted equally.
-This technology boosts the network’s security, as well as keeps mining as decentralized as possible.
+DigiByte is unique since it uses five different mining algorithms at once, weighted equally.
+It boosts the network’s security, as well as keeps mining as decentralized as possible.

-DigiByte uses MultiShield (an improved version of DigiShield), a technology that recalculates mining difficulty after every block and calibrates all five mining algorithms against each other.
-While it uses SHA-256, scrypt and Qubit, which are all hashing algorithms that are best solved by ASICs, the other two, Odocrypt and Skein, are ASIC-resistant.
+DigiByte tackles this issue by making mining relatively accessible.
+This is achieved by MultiShield (an improved version of DigiShield), a technology that recalculates mining difficulty after every block and calibrates all five mining algorithms against each other.
+While it uses SHA-256, scrypt, and Qubit, which are all hashing algorithms that are best solved by ASICs, the other two, Odocrypt and Skein, are ASIC-resistant.
 Each of them contributes equally, so DGB can be successfully mined using any algorithm out of these five.

-Another issue that this technology resolves is fluctuations in hashpower caused by miners momentarily joining or leaving the network en masse.
-In other networks, like Dogecoin and Zcash, this has been a cause of network congestion and spikes in mining difficulty, but DigiByte was able to resolve this problem.
+Another issue this approach resolves is fluctuation in hash power caused by miners joining or leaving the network en masse.
+In other networks, like Dogecoin and Zcash, this has been a cause of network congestion and spikes in mining difficulty, but for DigiByte, this is not an issue.

 Roadmap and Pipeline